True Steel Oklahoma Crane Services

 True Steel offers industrial crane service and crane rigging with NCCCO certified personnel to meet the most stringent requirements at the highest levels of industry.
 True Steel is located in Ada, OK and our cranes service wind farms, commercial and industrial facilities throughout Oklahoma, Kansas and Texas.
 True Steel is strategically placed to meet the needs of clients requiring crane service near the most common areas where industrial crane and rigging operations are occurring.
 Our crane company offers all terrain, crawler crane and rough terrain machines with a wide range of capabilities to handle your project needs, in Oklahoma, Kansas, Texas and other states.
-Our largest fleet is in the all terrain category, however, we now offer the Liebherr LR 1500 crawler crane from our immediate fleet and have the resources to acquire other cranes as needed .
-Contact True Steel today for any questions you may have and we’ll work with you to match the correct crane for your requirements on your crane rental Oklahoma project.
+Our largest fleet is in the all terrain category, and we also utilize Liebherr LR 1500 crawler cranes in our wind division and have the resources to acquire other cranes as needed .
+Contact True Steel today for any questions you may have and we'll work with you to match the correct crane for your requirements on your crane rental Oklahoma project.

 Advanced Rigging Skills